 Use either an oil spray or a brush to lightly oil the steak so that it does not stick to the grilling surface.
 Once you have done this, very gently lay it on the preheated grilling surface.

-If you are cooking more than one steak, provide generous space between the steaks so that they can absorb as much heat they possibly can from the grill individually.
-If the steaks are close to each other, they will not brown properly.
+If you are cooking more than one steak, provide generous space between the.
+This will allow each steak to absorb as much heat they possibly can from the grill individually.
+By leaving the steaks close to each other, they will not brown properly.

-If your steaks are between half- to ¾-inch thick, then cook them at very high temperatures or on the sear setting of the grill during the entire process of cooking.
+If your steaks are between 1/2 – to 3/4 – inch thick, then cook them at very high temperatures or on the sear setting of the grill during the entire process of cooking.
 Additionally, turn them often until you find that they have reached the degree of doneness you desire.
 Steaks that are over an inch of thickness must be seared thoroughly on both the sides and then cooked on low heat until they are ready.